Fractional CTO Services From MVP engineer

 Fractional CTO

-Fractional CTOs are the rising stars of tech leadership.
+Fractional Chief Technology Officers are the rising stars of tech leadership.
 Even though they're part-time, they sure pack a punch.
 They offer strategic tech knowledge to businesses that can't pay for a full-time CTO or need more tech leadership.

 Each type of CTO serves a unique purpose, fitting different needs and circumstances.
 Understanding these distinctions empowers you to make the best tech leadership decision for your business.
 We'll further compare these roles in the next section, providing deeper insights to help refine your choice.